tomeshnet/p2p-internet-workshop/module-3/worksheet/2-mesh-your-node-wirelessly.md

 1. Decide on a name for your newly formed mesh.
 Keep it simple and one word.
 Don't spend to much time on this.

 1. Use the commands provided to create a mesh network between the two nodes.

+* Make sure you use the correct `wlanX` that you noted above.
+The example uses `wlan1` which may not be accurate.
+* Replace **MY_MESH_NAME_HERE** with the mesh name you decided on.
-  Remember to give a differnt IP address to each node. ie `192.168.0.1` for one and `192.168.0.2` for another etc.
+* Give each node a differnt IP address. ie `192.168.0.1` for the first one and `192.168.0.2` for the second etc.

 ## Test your mesh